Linear Functions to the Extended Reals: Introduction

 Linear extended functions arise naturally as \emph{extended subgradients} (Definition \ref{def:extsub}) of a convex function $g$.
 These can be used to construct \emph{affine extended} functions (Definition \ref{def:affext}) capturing vertical supporting hyperplanes to convex epigraphs.
 Along such a hyperplane, intersected with the boundary of the domain, $g$ can sometimes have the structure of an arbitrary convex function in $d-1$ dimensions.
 For example, the above $f$ is an extended subgradient, at the point $(1,0,0)$, of the discontinuous convex function

-A proper function (one that is never $-\infty$) is convex if and only if it has an extended subgradient at every point in its effective domain (Proposition \ref{prop:subgrad-char}).
-We also find it is convex if and only if it is the pointwise supremum of affine extended functions (Proposition \ref{prop:sup-char}).
+A function is convex if and only if it is the pointwise supremum of affine extended functions (Proposition \ref{prop:sup-char}).
+We also find it is convex if and only if it has an extended subgradient at every point where it is finite, assuming a convex effective domain (Proposition \ref{prop:subgrad-char}).

+1em The role of vertical tangents to epigraphs has certainly been noted and appreciated in convex analysis.
+For example, \citet{rockafellar1998variational} utilizes ``horizon subgradients''.
+However, such approaches motivated by e.g. optimization problems focus on niceness properties, e.g. benign topological properties, not explored here.
+Recently, \citet{dudik2022convex} independently discover linear extended functions with an optimization and topological motivation.
+Beginning with an algorithmic definition, essentially Algorithm \ref{alg:linext}, \cite{dudik2022convex} shows that linear extended functions are characterized as being both convex and concave while vanishing at the origin.
+That work also considers extended subgradients, there called \emph{astral dual subgradients}.

-1em \paragraph{Proper scoring rules.} The motivation for this investigation was the study of scoring rules: functions $S$ assigning a score $S(p,y)$ to any prediction $p$ (a probability distribution over outcomes) and observed outcome $y$.
+1em \paragraph{Proper scoring rules.} The original motivation for this investigation was the study of scoring rules: functions $S$ assigning a score $S(p,y)$ to any prediction $p$ (a probability distribution over outcomes) and observed outcome $y$.
 This $S$ is called \emph{proper} if reporting the true distribution of the outcome maximizes expected score.
-A well-known characterization states that proper scoring rules arise as and only as subgradients of convex functions~\citep{mccarthy1956measures,savage1971elicitation,schervish1989general}.
+A well-known characterization states that proper scoring rules arise as and only as subgradients or ``subtangents'' of convex functions~\citep{mccarthy1956measures,savage1971elicitation,schervish1989general}.

-Modern works~\citep{gneiting2007strictly,frongillo2014general} generalize this characterization to allow scores of $-\infty$, corresponding to convex functions that are not subdifferentiable\footnote{They also consider infinite-dimensional outcome spaces, which are not treated here.}.
+Modern works~\citep{gneiting2007strictly,frongillo2021general} generalize this characterization to allow scores of $-\infty$, corresponding to convex functions that are not subdifferentiable\footnote{They also consider infinite-dimensional outcome spaces, which are not treated here.}.
 These works therefore replace subgradients with briefly-defined generalized ``subtangents'', but they slightly sidestep the questions tackled head-on here: existence of these objects and their roles in convex analysis.
 So these characterizations are not fully constructive.
-In particular, it may surprise even experts that rigorous answers are not available to the following questions, given a convex function $g$: \emph{(a)} under what conditions can one construct a proper scoring rule from it? \emph{(b)} when is the resulting scoring rule \emph{strictly} proper? \emph{(c)} do the answers depend on which subgradients of $g$ are used, when multiple choices are available?
+In particular, it may surprise even experts that rigorous answers are not available to the following questions, given a convex function $g$: \emph{(a)} under what conditions can one construct a proper scoring rule from it? \emph{(b)} when is the resulting scoring rule necessarily \emph{strictly} proper? \emph{(c)} do the answers depend on which subgradients of $g$ are used, when multiple choices are available?

 Section \ref{sec:proper-scoring-rules} uses the machinery of extended linear functions to prove a ``construction of proper scoring rules'' that answers such questions for the finite-outcome case.